proofrock/ws4sqlite/ROAD_TO_WS4SQL.md

   disableWALMode: false # If type = SQLITE.
 Same as before, but moved here.
   readOnly: false       # Same as before, but moved here.
 ```

+- For any hashed password previously specified in an `auth` block, the hash must be BCrypt, not SHA256.

 ## Specific to DuckDB